Protecting and Sustaining our Environment

-- On an annual basis, particulate emissions from Eagle’s ventilation system are equal to that of fifteen home wood burners.
-That’s lower than most local subdivisions.
+- On an annual basis, particulate emissions from Eagle’s ventilation system are approximately 50% of the limit granted by the facility’s air permit.

-- Our projected particulate emissions at Eagle are equal to only 0.1% of the current total in Marquette County.
+- Our projected particulate emissions at Eagle are less than 1 percent of the current total in Marquette County.

 At Eagle, we use water at every stage of our business: for exploration, construction, mining, milling, and reclamation.
 We focus on ways to minimize the amount of water we remove from the environment, reuse it whenever possible and return it to the environment in a state that meets regulatory standards.
 At both the mine and mill, we use a state of the art, multi-phase water treatment plant to purify water from operations.
 Once purified, water is recycled back into the mining and milling process or returned to the environment via an infiltration system.
 With advanced water treatment processes and strict monitoring programs in place, we are confident that our potential impact on the environment will be minimized.

 Responsible mining goes beyond safe extraction of nickel and copper, but it is managing the tailings that are left after removing the valuable parts of the ore.
 At the Humboldt Mill, the tailings are sent to the Humboldt Tailings Disposal Facility (HTDF).
-The HTDF is the original open pit iron ore mine that filled with water over time and has housed the tailings from Ropes Gold Mine for over 20 years.
+The HTDF is the original open-pit iron ore mine that filled with water over time and has housed the tailings from Ropes Gold Mine for over 20 years.
 The pit is approximately 400 feet deep and contains 200 feet of tailings from Ropes.
-Eagle will place roughly 75 feet of tailings into the pit, leaving around 120 feet of water between the tails and the surface.
-This subaqueous disposal of tailings is considered best practice for storing sulfide bearing tailings.
+Eagle’s tailings are permitted to be placed in the pit with water cover varying from a minimum of 20 feet, but in some locations are likely to have up to approximately 90 feet of water cover.
+This subaqueous disposal of tailings is considered best practice for storing sulfide-bearing tailings.

 Reclaiming the natural state

 Regulation for modern mining

 Mine and mill sites are regulated by Mine Safety & Health Administration (MSHA), which makes semi-annual inspections.
 Environmental regulation of Eagle Mine’s operations is conducted by the Environment, Great Lakes & Energy Department (EGLE).

 Community Environmental Monitoring Program